How to estimate drywall costs: Drywall estimating template

 How do you bid on a drywall job?

-To bid on a drywall job, you need to submit an offer to the employer/client.
+To bid on a drywall job, you need to submit an offer to the employer or client.

 Bidding on a drywall job is one of the best ways to land a contract as a drywall contractor, but you may need to contend with other contractors to get the job.

 Out of all the above, your pricing estimate will likely be the crux of your client’s decision.
-That’s why you need to make sure your price estimate is both reasonable and can still net you a profit.
+That’s why you need to make your estimate is reasonable and can still net you a profit.

-Here’s how you can accurately calculate hourly rates for your drywall jobs:
+Here’s each step to accurately calculate hourly rates for your drywall jobs:

 How much drywall do you need for a 2000 sq ft house?